taimoorsattar7/taimoorsattar.dev/src/pages/blogs/rank-on-traffic-keywords-with-seo.md

 ---
-title: rank on traffic keywords with SEO
+title: How to rank on traffic keywords with SEO
 description: There are millions of websites on the internet, struggling to rank on the first page of Google for traffic keywords.
 Ranking in Google is a long-term strategy, not a short-term strategy.